aarpon/hrm_docs/docs/user/resultimages.rst

 Huygens log, under the link |HuygensLogLink| .

-.. note:: Notice that all these results along with the deconvolved dataset
+.. note:: All these results can be **donwloaded** along with the deconvolved
-          can be **donwloaded** by clicking |DownloadResults22x22| .
+          dataset by clicking |DownloadResults22x22| at the top of the page.